 Welcome to NICEC’s new website!
 Whilst the content is substantially the same as before, we hope that it is easier to navigate around the site and visitors find the design attractive.
 A significant change is that there is now just one private area for Fellows and Members which provides access to back copies of the NICEC Journal and materials from NICEC Seminars and Network Meetings.

 Seminars are free to Fellows and Members.
-Others can attend but must register with Stephen McNair at: email@example.com
+Others can attend for a modest fee.
+Everyone wishing to come to an event should book with Stephen McNair at: firstname.lastname@example.org

 21st-22nd September 2016

 NICEC Fellows are delighted to announce a two day conference to be held on the 21st-22nd September 2016 in Derby.
 The conference will provide a mixture of keynotes, debates, seminars and open discussion and will seek to address the big issues relating to the career development field.

 To find out more and to book a place at the event please use the link below.

 - Tony Watts Reader Professor Tony Watts is a pre-eminent figure in the field of career guidance.
 He retired in late 2014 after a 50 year career in the field.
 This single volume is dedicated to anthologising his work in a way that is accessible to students, policy makers, researchers and practitioners and contains Watts’ most enduring and key writings about career guidance.